Leeds United: A welcome addition to the Premier League?

 And what a welcome addition the sleeping giant will be for the Premier League.
 The club, hated by many, will definitely ruffle some feathers in the top flight.
 Their huge fan base, a squad already capable of competing in the Premier League and Marco Bielsa at the wheel, are all huge factors as to why Leeds United will make perfect viewing for the neutral fan.

 The play-offs have yet to be confirmed, however Brentford and Fulham are the favourites to join Leeds United if they are to finish out of the automatic places.
-Championship betting from bet365 suggests Nottingham Forest, who beat Leeds this campaign, are another sleeping giant who will have to wait their turn to return back to the promise land.
+Championship betting suggests Nottingham Forest, who beat Leeds this campaign, are another sleeping giant who will have to wait their turn to return back to the promise land.

 But for now, it is all about Leeds United.
 Bielsa's side have won 25 out of their 43 league games to date, at least two or three wins more than any other teams in the play-off places.